conan-io/conan-io.github.io/_posts/2025-02-05-What-is-your-code-made-of-sboms.markdown

 ## Conclusion

-SBOMs will become increasingly significant in the evolving landscape of software development.
+SBOMs are becoming increasingly significant in the evolving landscape of software development.
 As vulnerabilities become more prevalent and regulatory requirements tighten, **SBOMs will be essential for enhancing transparency**, security, and compliance across the software supply chain.